Moil

 Moil is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Moil, as evaluated at the latest Census, comprised 86.4% houses and 13.6% other dwellings.
-In comparison, Darwin metro had 68.4% houses and 31.6% other dwellings.
-Home ownership in Moil was 25.1%, with mortgaged dwellings at 39.9% and rented ones at 35.0%.
-The median monthly mortgage repayment in the area was $1,950, below Darwin metro's average of $2,028.
-Median weekly rent in Moil was $310, compared to Darwin metro's $350.
-Nationally, Moil's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially lower at $375.
+The dwelling structure in Moil, as evaluated at the latest Census, consisted of 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Darwin metro's 68.4% houses and 31.6% other dwellings.
+The level of home ownership in Moil was higher at 25.1%, with the remaining dwellings either mortgaged (39.9%) or rented (35.0%).
+The median monthly mortgage repayment in the area was $1,950, below the Darwin metro average of $2,028.
+The median weekly rent figure was recorded at $310, compared to Darwin metro's $350.
+Nationally, Moil's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially lower at $375.

 Frequently Asked Questions - Housing